 Super Simple python system for building and deploying static websites

-Donkey Simple is an extremely simple platform for building static websites either from a web interface or the command line.
+Donkey Simple is an extremely simple CMS that allows you to build a static website either from a web interface or the command line.

 The pages, templates, static files and config files which make up the site are stored in a git repository so you can easily manage the version history of your site.